- May 24–July 31 (Four Positions Available)

-The following is provided for general informational purposes only.
+The following is provided for general purposes only (please see full job description)

 Crow Canyon Research

 The Crow Canyon Archaeological Center maintains high standards of research and scholarship, and seeks to empower present and future generations by making the human past accessible and relevant through archaeological research, experiential education, and American Indian knowledge.
 Crow Canyon's current research focuses on the ancestral Pueblo occupation of the Mesa Verde region.
 In 2017, Crow Canyon launched the Northern Chaco Outliers Project, an investigation of the Haynie site, an ancestral Pueblo community center that was inhabited between A.D.
 800 and 1200 and which includes two Pueblo II (A.D.
 950–1150) great houses.

 The Public Archaeology Internship is designed to provide experience in multiple facets of archaeological practice (both field and laboratory), with an emphasis on public education, American Indian engagement, and outreach.
 Interns will work with, and learn from, Crow Canyon’s field, laboratory, American Indian initiatives, and education staff, and they will engage with members of the public (in person or remotely).

 Public Archaeology Interns will gain experience in some or all of the following areas: